lorddex/daily-bot/README.md

 * SLACK_OAUTH_TOKEN: OAuth token used to post messages/reactions
 * SLACK_SIGN_SECRET: Sign Secret
 * SLACK_WORKSPACE:   The workspace where the bot is linked
+* SLACK_VERIFICATION_ENABLED : Disable the authentication to allow the initial endpoint verification